loosolab/biodaten24-25-large_bulk_multiomics/README.md

 #### WP2 -

-#### WP3 - Quality Control
+#### WP3 - Evaluation of PeakQC for Bulk ATAC-seq
-WP3 is responsible for assessing the quality of bulk ATAC-seq data using QC metrics.
+WP3 is responsible for evaluating PeakQC [https://www.biorxiv.org/content/10.1101/2025.02.20.639146v1.full] as a quality control (QC) method for bulk ATAC-seq data.

-This Workflow includes the conversion from BAM to BED, the Quality Control with PeakQC [https://www.biorxiv.org/content/10.1101/2025.02.20.639146v1.full] and the Metric Evaluation.
+This includes the conversion from BAM to BED to extract fragment information, the adaptation of PeakQC for bulk ATAC-seq data and the assessment of PeakQC metrics derived from our analysis.

 #### WP4 -